 Residential hotels can be named as apartment house also.
-These type accommodation facilities are fully complete with all hotel services.
+These type of accomodation facilities are fully complete with all hotel services.
 These are often returned as apartment hotels.
 The tariff of rooms in these hotels is charged on monthly, half-yearly or yearly basis.
-These type hotels are found mostly in large cities and olperate exclusively under the European plan where no meals are provided to the guests.
+These types of hotels are found mostly in large cities and are operated exclusively under the European plan where no meals are provided to the guests.